eyadfattah23/what-happens-when/README.rst

 The HTTPD (HTTP Daemon) server is the one handling the requests/responses on the server-side.
 The most common HTTPD servers are Apache or nginx for Linux and IIS for Windows.
+In google's case, they use Google Web Server (GWS) which is proprietary web server software that Google uses for its web infrastructure.
+GWS is used exclusively inside Google's ecosystem for website hosting.

 * The HTTPD (HTTP Daemon) receives the request.
 * The server breaks down the request to the following parameters: